This Is How We Do It: Critical reception

-Chuck Campbell from Knoxville News Sentinel found that the track "combines enough elements to make for an unavoidable crossover hit, as Jordan's lilting voice meshes with "phat" beats, an incessant title refrain and a sample of rapper Slick Rick's "Children's Story"."
-Connie Johnson from Los Angeles Times felt the R&B crooner and songwriter "has a youthful bravado", describing the song as "hard-slammin’".
-Ralph Tee from British magazine Music Weeks RM Dance Update wrote, "This record is typical of everything that urban contemporary soul is about with its chugging swing/funk rhythms and intense Aaron Hall-style vocal and it's been flying out on import lately.
+Chuck Campbell from Knoxville News Sentinel found that the track "combines enough elements to make for an unavoidable crossover hit, as Jordan's lilting voice meshes with "phat" beats, an incessant title refrain and a sample of rapper Slick Rick's 'Children's Story'."
+Connie Johnson from Los Angeles Times felt the American R&B crooner and songwriter "has a youthful bravado", describing the song as "hard-slammin'".
+Simon Price from Melody Maker viewed it as "Bobby Brown grooves with Snoop Dogg rhymes".
+Another Melody Maker editor, David Stubbs, noted its "auto-pilot, fast-buck, anthemic swingbeat with the usual ring-a-ring-a-roses singalong chant and laboured partytime chorus."
+Dele Fadele from NME praised it as "anthemic, defiant, and catchy".

+Ralph Tee from Music Weeks RM Dance Update wrote, "This record is typical of everything that urban contemporary soul is about with its chugging swing/funk rhythms and intense Aaron Hall-style vocal and it's been flying out on import lately.
 Its main appeal is the infectious multi-vocal chorus, blasting out the song's title to ram home its anthemic qualities."
 He remarked that "there's masses of dancefloor appeal".
-Another editor, James Hamilton, described "This Is How We Do It" as a "soulfully whined, chanted and rapped rolling jackswing joller".
+Another RM editor, James Hamilton, described it as a "soulfully whined, chanted and rapped rolling jackswing joller" in his weekly Dance column.
+Mark Frith from Smash Hits gave 'This Is How We Do It' four out of five, adding, "He is Montell Jordan, and he's a very clever bloke, who's made a record that combines the best of gangsta rap with a fantastic classic soul voice."
+He concluded that "this is a very likely cross-over hit here [in the UK] too."